msqd/harp/docs/start/helm.rst

 .. note::

-    We use the chart internally to deploy the proxy in our clusters, so it's safe to say that a given version works.
-    However, as we go towards general availability, we will most probably make breaking changes to the configuration format and to the chart content.
-Please review the chart content before upgrading.
+    We use this chart internally in production.
+However, as we approach general availability, the configuration format and chart structure may change.
+Please review release notes and chart content before upgrading.

 Install or upgrade
 ::::::::::::::::::